Arjuncodr/FINAL-PROJECT-A.github.io/README.md

 # FINAL-PROJECT-A.github.io
-It is a final project for html coding
+It is a final project for html coding after than to do CSS